Optimal Investment in a Large Population of Competitive and Heterogeneous Agents: Probabilistic setting and main results

-When the probability measure in the definition of these norms is different, say another probability measure $\Q$ on $(\Omega,\Fc)$, we will specify this by writing $\L^p(E,\Gc,\Q)$, $\H^p(E,\G,\Q)$, and $\S^p(E,\G,\Q)$.
 The financial market consists of $n$ agents trading in a common risk-less bond with interest rate $r=0$ and $n\times d$ stocks.
-In particular, each agent trades in a $d$-dimensional vector of stocks $S^i$.
-Let $S^{ik}$ represent the $k^{th}$ stock that agent $i$ trades in.
-The price evolution for $S^{ik}$ follows the dynamics
+In particular, each agent trades in a $d$-dimensional vector of stocks $S^i$ {with price evolution following the dynamics

-Denote by $diag(x)$ the square matrix with entries $x \in \R^d$ on the diagonal and $0$ everywhere else.
-Then, the price process $S^i$ of the vector of stocks in which agent $i$ invests follows